The MALS program is delighted to offer a summer session. Courses will start the day after Memorial Day on Tuesday, May 26, 2020.

 Please note that this schedule is tentative and subject to change.

-MALS 72000 – Thesis Writing Workshop (Department Permission Required)
+MALS 72000 – Thesis Writing Workshop (DEPARTMENT PERMISSION REQUIRED; ONLINE COURSE)

 This course is designed to help students with the process of writing, researching and working towards completing a thesis or capstone project.
 As indicated by the course's title, the course is primarily run as a workshop with students sharing and commenting on writing in different stages of development.
 There will also be readings and discussions on the nature of academic discourse and how writing and research methods differ according to academic disciplines, thus replicating the department's interdisciplinary ethos.
 We will also work on writing strategies for different stages of the thesis-writing process.